 Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

-Today there are rules about masks- but tomorrow, it will be something else, fill in the blank.
+Today, there are rules about masks, but it will be something else, fill in the blank tomorrow.
 This article includes a rhyme—my Dr. Seuss approach to wearing masks.

-Our world is under scrutiny; no matter what, poetry and cartoons have often carried hidden agendas.
-However, perspective is necessary; you can find the good or evil in almost anything.
+Our world is under scrutiny, and poetry and cartoons have often carried hidden agendas no matter what is going down.
+However, perspective is necessary; you can find good or evil in almost anything.
 Thing one (good) or thing two (evil), you get to choose how you look at life.
 Perhaps we can increase conversations to forward-thinking and not lose how we arrived at woke.
 It is essential to discuss the past to create a better future.
 Even in mask-wearing, there are two perspectives, and we should seek to understand both sides while continuing to love one another throughout life's journey.

 I get it; teaching kids about mask-wearing frustrates.
 Knowing it will probably invent a new set of complications to child development with comprehension makes it concerning.
 Whether we agree or not, there are always different perspectives and experiences with rules.
 Be open to talking about them and understanding one another's point of view.